xiaoxianyu-office/mm/Items/Attributes.md

       Luck: 7
       Damage: 2
 ```
-This example item grants +2 extra health no matter in which slot the item is being held, but will also grant +4% movement speed if the item is worn in the feet slot:
+This example item grants +2 extra health no matter which slot the item is being held, but will also grant +4% movement speed if the item is worn in the feet slot:
 ```
 happy_feet:
   Id: leather_boots